 The Transformation Grant supports community initiatives that focus on systems-level change and transformation for current and emerging issues for the benefit of the community of West Vancouver.

-The program is now complete for 2021.
-Watch for 2022 to open in Spring 2022.
-If you have questions about the Transformation Grant, please contact Denise Howell.
+The 2022 program is open until April 29, 2022.
+If you have questions about the Transformation Grant, please email firstname.lastname@example.org

 WHY SYSTEMS CHANGE?